 This is one of my all time favorite brunch recipes!
-I made it for Mother’s Day a handful of years ago and it was a huge hit.
-I’ve been making it regularly ever since — even for dinner. 🙂
+I’ve made it for Mother’s Day, Easter, and just-for-fun brunches, and it’s always a huge hit.

 What does Florentine mean when it comes to food?